codaxy/cxjs-home-expenses-app-tutorial/tutorial/introduction.md

 ```

 This model lets us easilty perform queris and filter entries by different parameters (category, date, amount...).
-The categories will be stored in a seperate array, inside `./src/app/data/categories.js`:
+The categories will be stored in a seperate array:

+#### app/data/categories.js
 ```
 export const categories = [
     {